Green Battery Storage Solution

-- Lead acid vs .
-L-ion - All of our hPower systems will utilize L-ion batteries.
+- Lead-acid vs .
+Li-ion - All of our hPower systems will utilize Li-ion batteries.
 They have the highest power density and will maintain the charge much longer than lead-acid batteries.

-- Different L-ion formulations - There are several formulations of L-ion batteries; no one is superior to the other, but depending upon your requirements, one may prove to be a better fit.
+- Different Li-ion formulations - There are several formulations of LI-ion batteries; no one is superior to the other, but depending upon your requirements, one may prove to be a better fit.

 - AC power - AC power is not always required, but in instances that it is, an inverter will be added and will run off the L-ion batteries.

-- DC power - DC power will come directly from the L-ion batteries ONLY when the truck engine is shut off.
-When the truck engine is on, the DC system will draw from the Lead Acid batteries provided with the truck
+- DC-power - DC power will come directly from the LI-ion batteries ONLY when teh truck engine is shut off.
+When the truck engine is on, the DC system will draw from the Lead Acid batteries provided by the truck.

-- HVAC; through-the-vents - This is a fully integrated system with a 2nd air conditioning compressor and a fuel fired heater with a recirculation pump.
-This is the most invasive into your truck because it requires cutting into your air conditioning and heating system and provides the highest complexity.
+- HVAC; through-the vents - This is a fully integrated system with a 2nd air conditioning compressor and a fuel-fired heater with a recirculation pump.
+This is the most ivasive into your truck because it requires cutting into your air conditioning and heating system and provides the highest complexity.

 - Stationary (Firehouse) - the Harrison hPower system will need to be charged as the batteries are drained down.
 The primary way of doing this is by directly plugging into Shore Power.